It is surprising

 history and this is one of its good times.

-In the thirteenth century, the swamps were drained and the city wall, a
+thirteenth century, the swamps were drained and the city wall, a

 part of it can be seen on the walk, was built to include this area in the